 I bless the rains down in Africa~

-A bit of an unpopular opinion perhaps, to put this game so high on the list [I strongly disagree with your choices, but you do you – Ed.], but I have to say, I genuinely enjoyed it.
-People by and large seem to think that this is where the things started to go downhill for the series [and for Chris, who started taking steroids and never truly recovered – Ed.], but I don’t see it.
+A bit of an unpopular opinion perhaps, to put this game so high on the list, but I have to say, I genuinely enjoyed it.
+People by and large seem to think that this is where the things started to go downhill for the series, but I don’t see it.